|University of Hong Kong

-Candidates are required to complete three 9-credit compulsory courses, a capstone experience [Dissertation or Human Rights in Practice (Human Rights Clinic)], and elective human rights courses (the list of course offerings is available at https://course.law.hku.hk/llmhr/) or courses from any of the specialist programmes.
+Candidates are required to complete two 9-credit compulsory courses, at least one capstone experience, and elective human rights courses (the list of course offerings is available at https://course.law.hku.hk/llmhr/) or no more than two courses from other LLM specialist programmes.

-(c) hold a degree in a discipline other than law with at least second class honours accepted by the University for this purpose and have at least two years relevant experience and professional qualifications; or
+(2) hold a degree in a discipline other than law with at least second class honours accepted by the University for this purpose and have at least two years of relevant experience and professional qualifications; or

-(d) have obtained either the Common Professional Examination of England and Wales or the Common Professional Examination Certificate of this University, provided that in either case a second-class honours degree or a qualification of equivalent standard of this University or another comparable institution accepted for this purpose has also been obtained;
+(3) have obtained either the Common Professional Examination of England and Wales or the Common Professional Examination Certificate of this University, provided that in either case a second class honours degree or a qualification of equivalent standard of this University or another comparable institution accepted for this purpose has also been obtained; and if applicable:

-(e) satisfy the Faculty English proficiency requirement with one of the following recognized English tests for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English:
+(4) for a candidate who is seeking admission on the basis of a qualification from a university or comparable institution outside Hong Kong of which the language of teaching and/or examination is not English, shall satisfy the Faculty English language requirement with one of the following recognized English tests:

 i.
 International English Language Testing System (IELTS) – an overall band score of 7 or above with no subtest below 6.5; or